Exam Details - Intercollegiate MRCS Part B - OSCE

 Exam Format

 The Intercollegiate MRCS Part B is an Objective Structured Clinical Examination (OSCE).
-The exam consists of twenty stations, each lasting ten minutes.
-There are eighteen examining stations and two preparation stations.
+The exam consists of seventeen examining stations and two preparation stations, each lasting ten minutes.
+Rest stations may be added to accommodate candidate numbers.
 Candidates are given a one-minute reading time in which there are clearly defined instructions, briefly outlining the scenario and describing the task.

 The stations are divided into two broad components: